2006 Tuareg rebellion: Rebellion

 The rebellion began on May 23, 2006, at the Malian army bases in Kidal and Menaka, with ADC-affiliated Tuareg officers mutinying and looting arms at their bases.
 The rebels then retreated to remote bases in the Adrar des Ifoghas mountains in northern Kidal Region.
 The ADC was led by Hassan Ag Fagaga, who had been passed over for promotion in favor of Gamou, and Ibrahim Ag Bahanga, Iyad Ag Ghaly, and Ahmada Ag Bibi joined the group shortly afterward.
 Ghaly took the reins of the rebellion early on and attracted many Ifergenoussen rebels, although the group was not entirely Ifergenoussen.

+One of the leaders of the uprising, Hassan Ag Fagaga, demanded "special status" for the northern regions of Mali, which was traditionally called Azawad by local population.

 Malian authorities quickly entered negotiations with the ADC immediately after the rebellion's start, and offered concessions very similar to those outlined in the National Pact and the Tamanrasset Accords.
 Kafougouna Koné, the Malian minister of Territorial Affairs, led the Malian delegation during the negotiations.
 Meanwhile, Malian forces sent reinforcements to Kidal and Menaka and formed two militias to secure territory; one was led by El Hadj Ag Gamou, and one was led by Tilemsi Arab Ould Meydou.

 In June, negotiations shifted to Algerian mediation, as the ADC rejected mediation from Tuareg leaders from Kidal Region and Tuaregs from Libya.
 During the renewed negotiations, Algeria forced the ADC to drop their demands for autonomy, while forcing Malian officials to drop their demands of a ban on contacting Tuareg organizations in other countries.
 These negotiations culminated in the Algiers Accords of 2006 on July 4, 2006.
 Malian elites disliked the accords, and attempted to stall its implementation.